Doctors Note Logo

 Can Botox Injections Relax Nerves Damaged by Shingles?

-Botox injections may ease chronic postherpetic neuralgia by blocking neurotransmitter release and dampening overactive nerve signals, with studies reporting up to 50–75% pain reduction lasting three to six months.
-This targeted, off-label approach can offer relief when first-line treatments fail or cause intolerable side effects.
+Botox injections may relieve chronic postherpetic neuralgia (PHN) by blocking neurotransmitter release and calming overactive nerve signals.
+Clinical studies report 50–75% pain reduction lasting three to six months, making this off-label treatment a promising option when first-line therapies fail or cause intolerable side effects.

 answer background